 Skill W.E.
 Aziz W.G.
 Beattie R.G.
 Close D.L.
 Emerson J.M.
 Fraser J.A.
 Lederer M.H.
 McCain J.P.
 Olson C.M.
 Stephenson Consumer Packaged Goods.
-Experience with a leading consumer packaged goods company. √ √ √ International .
-Experience working in a major organization that has business in one or more international jurisdictions or in international trade. ✓ ✓ ✓ ✓ √ √ √ ✓ Government Relations.
-Experience in or a strong understanding of the workings of government and public policy in Canada and internationally through public administration or government relations. / 1 / Education and Academia.
-Experience and skills in teaching, training, academia. v ✓ ✓ • v ✓ CEO/COO .
+Experience with a leading consumer packaged goods company. √ 1 / International.
+Experience working in a major organization that has business in one or more international jurisdictions or in international trade. √ ✓ √ ✓ ✓ ✓ √ ✓ Government Relations.
+Experience in or a strong understanding of the workings of government and public policy in Canada and internationally through public administration or government relations. y ./ ./ ./ ./ Education and Academia.
+Experience and skills in teaching, training, academia. · 1 v ✓ · · √ CEO/COO.
 Senior leadership operating experience as a CEO or COO of a publicly listed company or large organization.
-1 ✓ / / / / / / Financial Literacy .
-Experience in financial accounting and reporting, and corporate finance 1 / ✓ ✓ / / / / / Law.
-Legal training or experience relating to commercial enterprises. ✓ ✓ √ Board and Corporate Governance .
-Experience as a board member of a public company other than MLF or governance experience as an influential shareholder. / √ √ √ ✓ ✓ ✓ ✓ Food and Agricultural Industries.
-Experience in the food and agricultural industries. ✓ ✓ ✓ Human Resources .
-Understanding of compensation, benefit and pension programs; know-how in executive compensation programs; and leadership development. √ ✓ ✓ √ √ √ √ √ Mergers & Acquisitions.
-Understanding of issues associated with acquisitions through experience in investment banking or with organizations that have undertaken acquisitions.
-1 √ √ √ √ √ √ √ √ Information Technology .
-Experience with organizations that have undertaken major information technology or systems implementations. √ √ √ ✓ √ Engineering and Project Management .
+1 1 1 1 1 1 1 / Financial Literacy.
+Experience in financial accounting and reporting, and corporate finance / / / / / / / 1 / Law.
+Legal training or experience relating to commercial enterprises. / / / Board and Corporate Governance.
+Experience as a board member of a public company or as professional or legal governance counsel to the board of a public company other than MLF or governance experience as an influential shareholder. ✓ √ ✓ √ ✓ √ √ √ / Food and Agricultural Industries.
+Experience in the food and agricultural industries. √ √ / Human Resources.
+Understanding of compensation, benefit and pension programs; know-how in executive compensation programs; and leadership development. √ √ ✓ √ √ ✓ √ √ Mergers & Acquisitions.
+Understanding of issues associated with acquisitions through experience in investment banking or with organizations that have undertaken acquisitions. √ √ √ √ √ √ √ √ √ Information Technology.
+Experience with organizations that have undertaken major information technology or systems implementations. √ √ √ √ ✓ Engineering and Project Management.
 Experience with organizations that have undertaken major capital expenditure projects. √ √ √ √